 Players may also be able to take advantage of other DraftKings sign-up bonus perks.

 DraftKings is consistency running promotions beyond just guaranteed prize-pool contests, with other prizes.
 The site puts on “world championships” of the major fantasy sports, with a satellite system that allows players to earn their way to Las Vegas, with airfare and lodging covered.
 The 2015 NFL World Championship awarded $15 million with $5 million as the top prize.
 Large events such as the FBWC are also available throughout the season to DraftKings players.

 DraftKings also has unveiled a new VIP scheme called the Players Rewards program.
 This VIP program allows players to exchange FPPs in the VIP store as well as the ability to participate in Daily Missions, earn Flash Bonuses and qualify for up to $100,000 in freerolls based on the number of FPPs earned during the month.
 When exchanging points in the store, players can earn the equivalent of around 2% of their buy-in fee back.

 DraftKings Referral Program

 DraftKings changed their refer a friend program in July 2016.
 Instead of receiving a percentage of your referrals play, you will receive DraftKings contest tickets for a future contest.
 The value of the contest will be around $30 and will be paid once our referral deposits and players for real money within a 30 day period.

-Over the last year DraftKings has surpassed FanDuel in terms of prize pools, player traffic and other metrics.
-Recent investments at DraftKings has led to an aggressive push for higher prize pools, more frequent commercials and impressive promotions.
-DraftKings offers a lot of variety in sports and contests, has tons of guaranteed tournaments and features one of the best user-interfaces around.
-This all adds up to DraftKings being one of the best DFS sites, pound-for-pound.
+Over the couple years, DraftKings has surpassed FanDuel in terms of prize pools, player traffic and other metrics.
+Recent investments at DraftKings has led to an aggressive push for higher prize pools, more frequent commercials and above-average promotions.
+DraftKings offers a lot of variety of sports and contests, has tons of guaranteed tournaments and features one of the best user-interfaces around.
+This all adds up to making DraftKings one of the best DFS sites, pound-for-pound.